Northern Ireland Open (golf)

-The Northern Ireland Open is a golf tournament formerly played on the Challenge Tour.
+The Northern Ireland Open is a professional golf tournament currently played on the Challenge Tour.
 It was played for the first time in June 2010 on the PGA EuroPro Tour at Galgorm Castle Golf Club in Ballymena, Northern Ireland.
-It now features on the Clutch Pro Tour schedule.
+It also featured on the Clutch Pro Tour schedule from 2021 to 2023.

 History

+The tournament was founded in 2010 and featured on the PGA EuroPro Tour schedule.
+James Hepworth won the inaugural event.

+In 2013, the event became part of the Challenge Tour schedule.